|Location||807 Union Street, Schenectady, NY|

 |Hourly or Salary?||Salary|

-As a member of the general faculty of Union College, the Data & GIS Librarian will also be expected to pursue a focused program of professional development, scholarly activity, and service.
+Reporting to the Director of Digital Scholarship and Public Services in Schaffer Library, the Data Librarian will support research services, the instruction program, and digital scholarship, critically assessing how data can be leveraged to meet our burgeoning campus needs.
+As a member of the general faculty of Union College, the Librarian will also be expected to pursue a focused program of professional development, scholarly activity, and service.

 - Master’s degree in library or information science from an ALA-accredited program.

-- Minimum of two years working in the field of data instruction and research required.
+- Minimum of two years working in the field of data instruction and research.

 - An equivalent combination of degree and experience will be considered.